Skip to content

 • Physical Reliability: GPU VRAM is never over-committed; transitions occur with 100% kernel-enforced determinism.

-• Zero-Data Loss: The "Drain" protocol ensures that even mid-thought agents are safely serialized before their brain is swapped.
+• Zero-Data Loss: The "Drain" protocol ensures that active work reaches a safe boundary before its physical substrate is swapped.

 • Economic Efficiency: The tiering logic maximizes the utility of local silicon, reducing reliance on expensive cloud fallbacks.